The Inverse Eigenvalue Problem for Linear Trees: Sufficiency of the LSP

 As we perturb our matrix, these eigenvalues are still assigned to arms, hence they must still be eigenvalues of the whole generalized star.
-Therefore, we only need a determinant condition on the $u+1$ nonupwards eigenvalues.
+Therefore, we only need a determinant condition on the $u+1$ non-upward eigenvalues.
+For background on this assignment procedure, refer to \cite{Johnson3}.

 When dealing with simple stars, we can assume our matrix is of the form

 whose determinant can be explicitly calculated \cite{TwoAndrews}.
 However, since our matrix $A$ has a generalized star as its underlying graph, we can assume it is of the form